Laura's resins and sculpture:

 Sarah Rose's work is always a pleasure to

-CM on Carlee Balling's mini Morgan to a flaxen
+CM on Carlee Balling's mini Morgan resin, painted to a flaxen

 This refined, leggy little horse got some bone added to